aliya-zee/aliya-zee.github.io/index.md

 This will eventually host a complete list of my personal projects.

-For now, however, take a look at my first post - a [text-analytics project]({% post_url 2021-01-07-facebook_analytics %}) analyzing my own Facebook Messenger data.
+For now, however, take a look at my first series - a [text-analytics project]({% post_url 2021-01-07-facebook_analytics %}) analyzing my own Facebook Messenger data, and a deepdive into the [friendship stats]({% post_url 2021-01-27-facebook-deep-dive %}) within a single thread.